Friedrich Accum: "There is death in the pot"

 In 1820 Accum began the public struggle against harmful food additives with his book entitled A Treatise on Adulterations of Food and Culinary Poisons.
 Some additives derived from plants, and used as preservatives or to alter tastes or appearance, had already been in use for some time.
 The beginning of the 19th century saw a rapid increase in the industrial preparation and packaging of foods.
 The drastic increase of additives used in these processes became a serious health concern.
 The production and distribution of food, instead of being one between local farmers and townspeople, increasingly became a centralized process in large factories.
 The proliferation of newly discovered chemicals and the absence of laws moderating their use, made it possible for unscrupulous merchants to use them to boost profits at a cost to the public health.
 Accum was the first to publicly proclaim the hazards of this practice and to reach a wide audience with his concerns.

 Accum alludes to his moral stance on food adulterations as he claims that:

 The man who robs a fellow subject of a few shillings on the high-way, is sentenced to death; while he who distributes a slow poison to a whole community, escapes punishment.

 A thousand copies of A Treatise on Adulterations of Food and Culinary Poisons were sold within a month of its publication.
-A second run was printed in the same year, and a German translation was printed in Leipzig two years later.
-The book's cover shows that Accum was capable of using dramatic imagery to try to draw attention to his scientific knowledge.
-It featured a rectangular frame supporting a spider's web and surrounded by intertwined snakes.
-A spider lurks in the middle of the web over its prey, and a skull crowns the entire collection with a caption beneath it, taken from 2 Kings 4:40: "There is death in the pot."

 The various chapters of the book alternate between harmless forgeries such as mixing dried pea grounds in coffee, and much more dangerous contamination by truly poisonous substances.
 Accum explained to his readers that there was a high lead content in Spanish olive oil, caused by the lead containers used to clear the oil, and recommended using oil from other countries such as France and Italy, where this was not practiced.
 He warned against bright green sweets sold by itinerant merchants in the streets of London as the colour was produced with "sapgreen", a colorant with high copper content.
 "Vinegar", he explained to his readers, "was frequently mixed with sulphuric acid in order to increase its acidity."